Or Haneshamah: Programming

 In 2015 Or Haneshamah launched "Machaneh Shabbat" (Shabbat Camp), an experiential learning program aimed at primary school children but open to all ages, and it continues its longstanding pre-bar/bat mitzvah program, BaMaaGal ("In the Circle").

-Or Haneshamah is involved in a number of social action initiatives, including the Multifaith Housing Initiative, the Ottawa Kosher Food Bank and the Shalom Group, a group of Ottawa-area congregations formed in 2015 to support the private sponsorship of Syrian refugee family.
+Or Haneshamah is involved in a number of social action initiatives, including the Multifaith Housing Initiative, the Ottawa Kosher Food Bank and the Shalom Group, a group of Ottawa-area congregations formed in 2015 to support the private sponsorship of a Syrian refugee family.